-The ROOTS team is a passionate professional cohort with over half a century of combined experience in human services, social work, psychotherapy, working with youth/teens, trauma coaching, equine experiential learning, humane education and training and rescuing, rehabilitating and advocating for animals.
+The ROOTS team is a passionate professional cohort with over half a century of combined experience in human services, social work, psychotherapy, working with youth/teens, working with trauma, animal/equine assisted services, humane education and training, and advocating for nonhuman animals.

 We are dedicated to teaching and mentoring the next generation of animal/equine assisted services facilitators.
 While equines are often the bedrock of many animal assisted service programs, we at ROOTS have found that many other species are equally compelling for our clients.
 Our experience with other species is great news for potential facilitators who may want to start their work with nonhuman animals other than horses.
 We aim to have this generation redefine inter-species relationship as one that is mutually beneficial and equally mindful of individual needs, rights and agency.
 We aim for a generation of facilitators committed to healing human and nonhuman animals alike.

-The ROOTS Institute faculty includes (in aphabetical order):
+The ROOTS Institute faculty includes (in alphabetical order):

 Drea Bowen, BCC – WA State

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”
 VIKTOR FRANKL

 Founder of Drea Bowen Coaching LLC, R.E.A.L.
-Principles for Mutual Horse-Human Connection, Founder of One Heart Wild Education Sanctuary & ROOTS Institute, 501c3 nonprofit.
+Principles for Mutual Horse-Human Connection, Founder of One Heart Wild Education Sanctuary & ROOTS Institute 501c3 nonprofit organization.
 Former H.E.A.L.
 Model™ Designated Instructor.

 Drea is an author, speaker, and trainer with over 25 years in business and human resource management, coaching and a lifetime in observation and relationship with nonhuman animals wild and domestic.
 She is a horsewoman who has trained, competed, rescued, rehabbed and worked in relationship with horses throughout her life.

 "ROOTS Institute represents an imperative to change the paradigm in how we educate equine experiential facilitators and to advocate for the horses through mutuality in relationship: We know too much today to justify taking a gain for a human client at the expense of a horse emotionally or physically.”